Nutritionist Interview Questions

 Explanation: The interviewer is leading off the interview with an operational question.
-As a Nutritionist, you should anticipate that the majority of questions during an interview will be operational.
-These help the interviewer understand how you go about performing your job and the required duties.
+As a nutritionist, you should anticipate the majority of questions during an interview will be operational.
+These questions help the interviewer understand how you go about performing your job and the required duties.
 Operational questions are best answered briefly and to the point.

-Example: “As with any new patient who has a medical issue, the first thing I would do is to consult with the patient’s physician to determine the nature of their issue, how long they’ve been experiencing this, and if there are any other related complications.
-Once I had a complete medical history of the patient, I could then design a program that would address their nutritional needs without impacting any medical issues they are currently experiencing.”
+Example: “As with any new patient with a medical issue, the first thing I would do is consult with the patient’s physician to determine the nature of their issue, how long they’ve been experiencing it, and if there are any other related complications.
+Once I have a complete medical history of the patient, I can then design a program to address their nutritional needs without impacting any medical issues they are currently experiencing.”

 Question: What are the typical dietary recommendations for patients with limited finances?